 Pickleball’s Identity Crisis

-That said, the one thing that continues to plague pickleball and hinder it’s already meteoric growth is a case of mistaken identity.
-For example, the sport was invented way back in the 60s, but until recently it was considered almost exclusively the domain of retirees.
+That said, the one thing that continues to plague pickleball and hinder its already meteoric growth is a case of mistaken identity.
+For example, the sport was invented way back in the 60s, but until recently, it was considered almost exclusively the domain of retirees.
 It’s been extremely refreshing seeing younger players flood into the sport in recent years, and it’s exciting to dream of where these future stars will take us.

 “It’s like you’re standing on a ping pong table.”